 In 1976, the U.S. Department of Housing and Urban Development introduced a series of standards and regulations to do just that.
 The changes with HUD code set the stage for construction and installation standards on what became manufactured homes.
 The terms often are used interchangeably.
 However, a manufactured home is one built on or after June 15, 1976.
 Mobile homes are those homes built prior to the application of the HUD code.

-What Makes a Mobile Home
+What Makes a Manufactured Home?

-Thanks to the HUD standards that were set more than four decades ago, the way manufactured homes are built is under controlled circumstances in a manufacturing plant in one or more sections on a permanent chassis, to ensure transportability.
+Thanks to the HUD standards that were set more than four decades ago, manufactured homes are built under controlled circumstances in a manufacturing plant in one or more sections on a permanent chassis, to ensure transportability.
 New mobile homes in the U.S. built after 1976 must abide by this federal code and must display a HUD plate label on the exterior of each section.

 Among the standards set by HUD are the following: